-For more about this fascinating and moving project, have a look at this excerpt from the February 2015 issue of Ceramics Monthly by Holly Goring. – Jennifer Harnetty, editor.
+For more about this fascinating and moving project, have a look at this excerpt from the Ceramics Monthly archive by Holly Goring. - Jennifer Poellot Harnetty, editor

 Each poppy was handmade and individually shaped by a team of local workers in Derby, England, making each flower unique.

 Cummins spoke with the Rod McPhee of the Mirror in London, about the poppy production: terra-cotta clay was cut into sections, rolled into large flat slabs, and cut with a metal stamp, similar to a large cookie cutter, into petal-shaped patterns (1).
 Two stamped pieces were then layered one on top of the other in opposing directions to form six overlapping petals (2).

 Each petal was individually crimped and folded to create a three-dimensional flower (3–4), then placed on drying racks built from plywood sheets and bricks (5).
 A bright red glaze was applied to the bisque-fired poppies before they were glaze fired (6).
 Following the firing, a two-foot-long metal stem was assembled and welded around each poppy (7).